whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 # Empty the Cat Litter Frequently

 Make sure to change the litter often.
-Keep the box as clean as possible by washing it down at least once a week.
+Keep the box as clean as possible by **washing it down at least once a week**.
 This will reduce allergen buildup.

 <img src="{{ site.url }}/assets/images/posts/other/repeat.jpg" alt="repeat" class="align-right">